tubbytwins/bumwings-kbd/v001/info.md

 Much credit goes to Glebsexy for doing the heavy lifting of getting the Waveshare RP2040-zero board added to ZMK!
 I went ahead and hacked together my own changes *before* I found that this work was already done, so I've moved over to use their work.

-Example ZMK config is here:  https://github.com/tubbytwins/bumwings-zmk-config
+Example ZMK config is here:  https://github.com/tubbytwins/bumwings-zmk-config  (only supports Waveshare at the moment... stay tuned...)

 QMK also works nicely.
 I've set up a fork at the link below with the board definition, as well as some sample layouts.